QuickBooks Blog

 = 34.98 days

-This means that Robert Johnson Pvt Ltd makes payments to its suppliers approximately after 35 days.
+Meaning that Robert Johnson Pvt Ltd made payments to its suppliers after approximately 35 days.

 How to Record Accounts Payable?

-As mentioned earlier, accounts payable refer to the total short-term obligations of your business towards its creditors or suppliers.
-That is, these obligations need to be met in less than a year.
+As accounts payable are deemed short-term obligations of your business towards its creditors or suppliers, these obligations will need to be met in less than a year.
 Therefore, accounts payable appears on the liability side of your balance sheet, under current liabilities.

-So, whenever your supplier provides goods or services on credit to your business, there are accounts payable outstanding on your balance sheet.
-This means the accounts payable account gets credited as there is an increase in the current liability of your business.
+Whenever your supplier provides goods or services on credit to your business, there are accounts payable outstanding on your balance sheet.
+Meaning the accounts payable account gets credited as there is an increase in the current liability of your business.

 Since we typically follow a double-entry bookkeeping system, there has to be an offsetting debit entry to be made in your company’s general ledger.
-Thus, either an expense or an asset forms part of the debit offset entry in case of accounts payable.
+Either an expense or an asset forms part of the debit offset entry in the case of accounts payable.

 A person sitting at a desk with a laptop.